 Trinity Valley School attempts to select the most qualified students for admission.
 To this end, the admission decision is based solely on each student's academic and personal qualities independent of the family's ability to meet the cost of a Trinity Valley School education.
-For more information on Financial Aid, please click here.
+For more information on Tuition Assistance, please click here.

 *Textbooks and lab fees are included in school tuition.

 Payment Options (For Current TVS Families)

 Tuition may be paid in one of three ways:

 - Deposit due February 15; 100% of the balance due May 15